How Banks Conduct Transaction Fraud Investigations

 These types of fraud can be broken down further into categories like credit card fraud, account takeover fraud, etc. For now, however, let's focus on the big picture.

 What Happens When a Bank Gets a Fraud Claim?

-For cardholders who really have been victimized by fraudsters, this can feel like a big ask.
-It’s often the case that after a cardholder first notices fraud on their account, they discover that it has been going on for quite some time—small card testing purchases, easy to overlook, often accumulate before the fraudster goes for a big payout.
-Researching and documenting all of these transactions to satisfy the bank can be a lot of work, but it’s worth it—the Fair Credit Billing Act caps consumer fraud liability at $50.
+For cardholders who have been victimized by fraudsters, this can feel like a big ask.
+Oftentimes when a cardholder first notices fraud on their account, they discover that it's been going on for quite some time.

-Debit card fraud is governed by the Electronic Fund Transfer Act, cardholders are required to notify banks about fraudulent charges within 60 days of the transaction—any later and the bank is not obligated to respond.
+Debit card fraud is governed by the Electronic Fund Transfer Act, which requires cardholders to notify banks about fraudulent charges within 60 days of the transaction—any later and the bank is not obligated to respond.
 In addition, cardholder liability for fraud is only limited to $50 if the bank is notified within two days of the transaction.
 However, most banks give their customers 120 days to dispute a fraudulent charge and have more generous liability policies than required.